-For social distancing reasons, unless you require assistance for specific support and care needs, we ask you to come alone for the appointment, unless a chaperone, parent or carer is required.
+For social distancing reasons, unless you require assistance for specific support and care needs, I ask you to come alone for the appointment, unless a chaperone, parent or carer is required.
 We will have discussed arrangements for this beforehand.

 Please leave accessory items (bags and coats) in the car, or travel with as little as possible.

 You will receive a specific time for your appointment.
 I’d be grateful if you could wait outside until that time, when I will call you inside.
 There is a car parking space immediately outside if you wish to wait in your car.

-I ask all patients to comply with government advice, by wearing a face mask to enter and leave the clinic.
+I ask all patients to comply with government advice, by wearing a face mask to enter and leave the building.
 I understand that some people may have compelling reasons not a wear a mask, and if this is so, I’d be grateful if you could mention this before coming for your treatment.
 It may be appropriate to ask you to remove your mask during your appointment.
 I will also ask you to sanitise or wash your hands immediately on arrival.

 Sessions do involve an element of physical examination, including any tender or problem areas, temperature distribution and left/right balance.
 This examination is relevant whatever your health issues may be, as it tells me about the way your individual system works.
-I will ask you to loosen or remove some items of clothing off (never your underwear).
+I will ask you to loosen or remove some items of clothing (never your underwear).
 You may wish to wear loose fitting clothes to your appointment.
 I will keep touch to a minimum and will lose count of the times I will hand wash and sanitise during your treatment!

 Consent to treatment